TaygaHoshi/tt-project/Character - Paths/Path of Bards.md

 |   8   |                |
 |   9   |                |
 |  10   |                |
-## Low Base Health
+## Medium Base Health
-Your base health is 60.
+Your base health is 70.

 ## Rhythmic Sense
 By spending 1 energy during your turns, you can use a rapid action instead of your action.

+---
 # Techniques
 ## Improve Appearance
 **Category:** Utility